ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 # Dataset

-The recommendations graph is taken as fixed, and we do not know how it was constructed.
+The recommendations graph is taken as fixed, and we do not know how it was constructed (whether using content information, or user interactions, or both).

 Each graph vertex corresponds to a music /album/ which contains one or more tracks.
 In order to limit the size of the audio dataset I only considered music albums having the largest <a href="https://en.wikipedia.org/wiki/Centrality#Degree_centrality">in-degree centrality</a>.
 In simpler words, these are the most recommended albums in the recommendations graph.